CMC-lab/TranCIT/docs/quickstart.rst

    :linenos:

    import numpy as np
-   from dcs import DCSCalculator
-   from dcs.utils.preprocess import normalize_data
+   from trancit import DCSCalculator from trancit.utils.preprocess import normalize_data

    # Load your data (example with NumPy)
    # Your data should have shape (n_variables, n_timepoints, n_trials)